Reminder Advertising: The Secret Weapon for Brand Domination

 Here’s why reminder advertising is the secret sauce your marketing strategy’s been missing:

-• It's cost-effective: Reminder ads are often cheaper and more targeted than full-blown advertising campaigns.
+- It’s cost-effective: Reminder ads are often more cost-effective and targeted than full-blown advertising campaigns.

 The Science Behind Reminder Advertising: Why It Works